TrDA-hab/Projects/Stepper motor/README.md

-## 0. Credits.
-- @stefanbode, developed and strongly promoted "Shutter mode".
-A great job was done by this very cool person.
-- @meingraham, brilliantly organized the work to create support for "Shutter mode" at the end of 2019.

-## 1. About using stepper motors.
+# 1. About using stepper motors.
 - Using "Shutters mode" you can also simply control the:
   - DC motors using this [instruction.](https://github.com/arendst/Tasmota/discussions/10387)
   - Servo motors using this [instruction.](https://github.com/arendst/Tasmota/discussions/10443)